at-cg/ds221-2025/README.md

 Among the n cities, k of them are metro cities equipped with booster fuel stations.
 At these stations:
 - Refueling takes 0 time.
 - Once a truck refuels, its speed doubles, meaning the travel time on every subsequent road is reduced to half the original time.
-- Note that refueling can be done only once by each truck
+- Note that refueling can be done atmost once by each truck

 The drivers of the two trucks are old school friends who wish to meet each other as soon as possible.
 Since they are meeting after a long time, they want to meet in a city rather than on a road connecting the cities.
 One can also wait for the other in a city (node).
 Your task is to determine the earliest possible time at which they can meet, if they both follow optimal routes.